xianxianzhou/PrivadoID-docs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

     <img width="300" src="/img/select_an_issuer.png"></img>
 </div>

-3. Scan the QR code with your Polygon ID wallet app and follow the instructions on the application.
+3. Scan the QR code with your Uptick ID wallet app and follow the instructions on the application.

 <div align="center">
     <img width="300" src="/img/onchain-issuer-2.png"></img>